IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Home.md

 Before you start, and especially if you are not familiar with the world of z/OS, Zowe and CICS, it's a good idea to read about some of the key concepts, which include [Zowe](cdp-zowe-and-cli), [Zowe CLI profiles](cdp-zowe-profiles) and [CICS bundles](cdp-cics-bundles).
 If you're keen to get going quickly, you can jump right in and follow along with our tutorial on [Deploying your first app](cdp-Deploying-your-first-app).

-When everything has been [installed](cdp-Installation) and [set up](cdp-Create-Zowe-CLI-profiles), you can deploy a Node.js application from your workstation to CICS in two steps:
+When everything has been [installed](cdp-Installation) and [you've created the Zowe CLI profiles](cdp-Create-Zowe-CLI-profiles), you can deploy a Node.js application from your workstation to CICS in two steps:

 1. Use the [zowe cics-deploy generate bundle]({{ site.path_to_generated_docs }}CLIReadme.md#module-generate) command to generate some metadata and artifacts that help the target CICS system understand your application.
 1. Use the [zowe cics-deploy push bundle]({{ site.path_to_generated_docs }}CLIReadme.md#module-push) command to push the generated bundle to one or more regions within a CICSplex, enabling and deploying it as an executing application.